 Skid Row Los Angeles is the poorest area in the city, with the largest concentration of homeless people of any neighborhood in the US.
-At the time of its founding, homelessness in Skid Row was thought of as a “beans and blankets” issue.
-Poor and homeless people in the neighborhood were warehoused in shelters, fed in soup lines and there was little belief and no means for assisting people to rise out of this condition.
-LAPD, as the first arts organization on Skid Row, was active in a conversation and a movement with advocates, residents and social service professionals, that changed the paradigm by putting forward the idea that Skid Row could be improved, by embracing and nourishing the powers of the people who live there.
+LAPD, as the first arts organization on Skid Row, immediately became active in a conversation and a movement with advocates, residents and social service professionals, that put forward the idea that Skid Row could be improved, by embracing and nourishing the powers of the people who live there.

-While thousands of people are still homeless in the streets, in the past 25 years more than 40 former flop-house hotels have been transformed by non-profits to provide safe, affordable, permanent housing and this housing stock has been preserved in large part due to the organized civic engagement of Skid Row residents.
-The result: today 3/4 of the 20,000 people living in this 55-block downtown neighborhood, are formerly homeless people, they include children, elderly, women, families, veterans, a large and active drug recovery community, those with mental and physical disabilities, and people recovering from incarceration.
+In the years since, more than 40 former flop-house hotels have been transformed and another 20 built by non-profits to provide safe, affordable, permanent housing.
+This housing stock has been preserved in large part by the organized civic engagement of Skid Row residents, who have testified at City Hall, protested in the streets and sued the city in court, to successfully resist constant development and displacement pressures.
+Nevertheless, housing creation has not kept pace with need, within Skid Row, or elsewhere.
+The result: today 8,000 of the 14,500 neighborhood residents have permanent housing, with 3,000 people in transitional programs and 3,500 residents currently living unhoused on the streets.
+With few exceptions, the housed, permanent residents are formerly homeless people, they include children, elderly, women, families, veterans, a large and active drug recovery community, those with mental and physical disabilities, and people recovering from incarceration.

-We make change by creating initiatives that bring together Skid Row service providers, grass roots organizations and community members.
-With the Urban Institute and Americans for the Arts, we initiated a series of neighborhood convening’s for residents and community organizations to articulate the role of culture in Skid Row and to find out what they desire for the future.
+We make change by creating initiatives that bring together Skid Row community members, grass roots organizations and service providers.
+With the Urban Institute and Americans for the Arts, we initiated a series of neighborhood convenings for residents and community organizations to articulate the role of culture in Skid Row and to find out what they desire for the future.
 The results were published by Americans for the Arts in a paper co-authored by Maria Jackson of the Urban Institute and John Malpede of LAPD.
-The paper affirmed the importance of grass roots culture arising from the initiatives of Skid Row residents, and has been a hugely well-received and often cited source of validation among Skid Row cultural activists.
-As OG Man, whose initiatives include art workshops and starting the Skid Row 3 on 3 basketball league told Malpede, while brandishing a copy of the report: “Now, finally we got proof of what we knew along but no one listened to.”
-In July 2010, we hosted a panel with the LA Central Library in their very visible ALOUD series that announced our “Walk the Talk” project: a peripatetic performance with 36 scenes.
-Each scene in “Walk the Talk” was performed at the site associated with the efforts of 36 neighborhood social and cultural visionaries.
-This project has become a bi-annual parade-performance event and includes both the performance and the creation and installation of a permanent public artwork — a wall of portraits, of these same community visionaries.
+The paper affirmed the importance of grass roots culture arising from the initiatives of Skid Row residents.
+It has been a hugely well-received and is often cited source of validation among Skid Row cultural activists.
+As OG Man, whose initiatives include art workshops and starting the Skid Row 3 on 3 basketball league told Malpede, while brandishing a copy of the report, “Now, finally we got proof of what we knew along but no one listened to.”

-In April 2015, LAPD opened it’s Skid Row History Museum & Archive at 440 S. Broadway.
+In April 2015, LAPD opened its Skid Row History Museum & Archive.
 The museum functions as a means for exploring the mechanics of displacement in an age of immense income inequality, by mining a neighborhood’s activist history and amplifying effective community resistance strategies.
 It also serves as a literal and artistic common ground, a welcoming space for Angelenos to meet and mingle and explore civic issues together.

 LAPD values accessibility and inclusion.
 We meet people where they are.
-We don’t give life sentences: “homeless”, “drug addict”, “crack addict”.
-We believe people grow and change.
-Tolerance.
 Society judges, gives labels rather than giving the space for recovery.
 LAPD doesn’t do that.
 Not judging, we build compassion.